2. Import the Source

 source_name

-- Within the DuckDB database, our imported data as a table with a preview.
+- Within the DuckDB database, under main, the source table with a preview when selected.

 Now we're ready to create a model